scttfrdmn/lens/docs/index.md

-# AWS IDE Documentation
+# Lens Documentation

-Welcome to AWS IDE - a suite of command-line tools for launching secure, cloud-based development environments for academic research on AWS.
+Welcome to Lens - a suite of command-line tools for launching secure, cloud-based development environments for academic research on AWS.

-## What is AWS IDE?
+## What is Lens?

-AWS IDE provides three powerful applications for researchers:
+Lens provides three powerful applications for researchers:

-- **[aws-jupyter](user-guides/jupyter.md)**: Launch Jupyter Lab instances for data science and machine learning
+- **[lens-jupyter](user-guides/jupyter.md)**: Launch Jupyter Lab instances for data science and machine learning
-- **[aws-rstudio](user-guides/rstudio.md)**: Launch RStudio Server for statistical computing and R development
+- **[lens-rstudio](user-guides/rstudio.md)**: Launch RStudio Server for statistical computing and R development
-- **[aws-vscode](user-guides/vscode.md)**: Launch VSCode Server for general-purpose development
+- **[lens-vscode](user-guides/vscode.md)**: Launch VSCode Server for general-purpose development

 All tools share robust infrastructure for AWS integration, security, cost optimization, and ease of use.